pcaulfie/pands-project/README.md

 * These findings could form the basis of some hypotheses which I will test later, including Analysis of Variance (ANOVA).

 #### Correlation
 The scatterplot above suggested that there is a strong relationship between sepal length and sepal width.
+Interesting research from University of California, Irvine (1988) however suggested a high correlation between petal length and petal width.

 I decided to use Pandas dataframe.corr() to find the pairwise correlation of all columns in the dataframe, this would prove my theory that sepal length and sepal width have a high correlation.
 I adapted my program from [(Ranjan, 2018)](https://www.geeksforgeeks.org/python-pandas-dataframe-corr/):
 * Import pandas as pd,
 * Create the data frame from the csv file,
 * Use corr() function to find the correlation among the columns using pearson method,